dustinwhisman/dustinwhisman.com/pages/writing/how-to-make-money-on-the-internet.md

 ## I probably missed some options

 There are definitely other ways to make money online, but I don't think I'm well-suited for a lot of them.
 I'd make a terrible influencer, and I have enough moral fiber to avoid the really lucrative grifts that seem to make a lot of people rich.
-I'll stick with the day job and maybe enough side income to buy some cat toys–that's good enough for me.
+I'll stick with the day job and maybe enough side income to buy some cat toys—that's good enough for me.